Close

 Florian05/25/2021 at 12:51 3 comments

 I did it...
 I achieved my goal...
-I can now contol my air conditioner from Home Assistant!
+I can now control my air conditioner from Home Assistant!

 I'm so happy and proud of myself!

-All went so fast in just a week I still can't believe it.
-Here is a brief summary of what I did and how:
+Everything happened so quickly in just one week that I can hardly believe it.
+Here's a brief summary of what I did and how:

 1. Using this GUI tool, I created a firmware with the following settings: